Counselors and Therapists in Lexington, KY

 Nicole graduated from University of Southern Indiana in 2006 with a Bachelors in Sociology and Spanish and obtained her MA in Marriage and Family Therapy in 2017.
 She is licensed as a Marriage and Family Therapist in the state of Kentucky.
 Nicole grew up in South America and has lived in Central Asia.
 She has experience working with people from diverse backgrounds and enjoys learning from others about their culture.
 Nicole is fluent in Spanish and is able to provide services to Spanish-speaking clients.
 Her interest in therapy is in theories of attachment, and enjoys working with families to strengthen the attachment bond and improve family warmth and functioning.

 Nicole has worked with families and children starting at age 2 with diagnosis such as ASD, ADHD, depression, anxiety, behavioral issues, in addition to other mental health related concerns.
-Nicole has training in play therapy, Relationship Enhancement therapy for families and Filial therapy, teaching parents how to help their children through special play times.
+Nicole is certified in play therapy, and has training in Relationship Enhancement therapy for families and Filial therapy, teaching parents how to help their children through special play times.
+Nicole is also trained in the use of EMDR (Eye Movement Desensitization and Reprocessing).

 Nicole also works with couples to help improve communication and to foster warmth and affection within the relationship.
 Nicole has been trained in Gottman Style Couples Therapy, Prepare and Enrich for Couples, and Relationship Enhancement for Couples.